 - Ambiguously Bi: Frequently flirts with Rean and is just way into Edel's sexy body.

-- Bridge Bunny: Works on the bridge of the Courageous in 2.
+- Bridge Bunny: Works on the bridge of the Courageous in Cold Steel II.

 - Identical Twin ID Tag: The easiest way to tell Linde and Vivi apart aside from their hairstyles is to look at their eyes.
 Vivi's eyes resembles a cat somewhat, mirroring her mischievous nature, whereas Linde's does not.

-- Not So Above It All: Vivi likes to play up the part of her being a playful tease, but there are some moments - especially in the second game - where the facade falls away and Vivi is shown to be serious, nervous, or emotional.
+- Not So Above It All: Vivi likes to play up the part of her being a playful tease, but there are some moments - especially in Cold Steel II - where the facade falls away and Vivi is shown to be serious, nervous, or emotional.

 - Polar Opposite Twins: A foil to her more serious sister, Vivi is playful, flirtatious, forward, and an unreserved prankster.